kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 36     }
 ```
 -	Line 33 prints out via Hardhat a message with the address of the account that paid the gas fees to deploy the smart contract on the blockchain.
--	Line 34 sets the variable `owner` to the address of the account that paid the gas fees to deploy the smart contract on the blockchain.
+-	Line 34 sets the variable `owner` to the address of that account.
 -	Line 35 emits an event.
 This practice is recommended whenever the state of the contract is changed.
-The log can be viewed in the Remix console when you expand "Debug".
+The log can be viewed in the Remix Console Panel when you expand "Debug".

 ## 1.7	Function `changeOwner`
+Reminder: a function is called by a transaction, and/or is called by another function called by a transaction.

 The code says
 ``` js
 42     function changeOwner(address newOwner) public isOwner {